 Because, if it does, activated charcoal would be a cheap, easy and convenient answer to how to kill mold.

 If you’re like me, when you think of activated charcoal, you think it’s just another type of charcoal briquette that is used for BBQ.

 Activated charcoal is way more complex than the stuff you use for picnics.
 Usually activated charcoal is made from burnt bamboo, but it can also be made from coconut shells or wood.
 Whatever is used, it is burned without oxygen.
 This makes it char.
 Then the char is treated with oxygen which creates tiny holes throughout the carbon char.

 All of those tiny holes act like a sponge that air passes through.
 As air or a liquid goes through the activated charcoal, the potentially nasty chemicals and toxins in the air or liquid are grabbed and bind with the charcoal, essentially removing them from the air or liquid.

 The natural ability of activated charcoal to bind with toxins and nasty chemicals makes it one of the ways to immediately treat poisoning.
-Ingesting activated charcoal immediately after poisoning or food poisoning helps to bind to the toxins and remove them from the body.
+It is thought that ingesting activated charcoal immediately after poisoning or food poisoning helps to bind to the toxins and remove them from the body.